-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 Most projector manufacturers now use DLPs, or digital light processing units, manufactured nearly exclusively by Texas Instruments (TI).
 The heart of the tech is an optical semiconductor called a digital micromirror device (DMD) that contains millions of aluminum mirrors.
 Those tilt either toward the light source (on) or away from it (off) at up to 5,000 times per second.

-Most budget projectors like BenQ’s HT3550i use TI’s 0.47-inch DMD, while higher-end models, like the Samsung Premium LSP9T use the 0.66-inch chip.
+Budget projectors like BenQ’s HT3550i use TI’s 0.47-inch DMD, while higher end models, like the Samsung Premium LSP9T use the 0.66-inch chip.
 Both use mirrors that tilt by +12 and -12 degrees for white and black, but TI recently unveiled a new 0.47-inch 4K-capable DMD with +/-17 degrees of tilt, which should enhance both brightness and contrast.

-DLP projector makers include Optoma, LG, BenQ and Panasonic.
+DLP projector makers include LG, Optoma, LG, BenQ and Panasonic.
 The benefits of the tech are portability, high contrast, less fringing and cheaper projectors, especially 4K and ultra-short-throw models.
 The biggest drawback is the rainbow effect, or bright red/blue/green artifacts that affect some viewers more than others.

 LCD tech, meanwhile, uses a prism to split a light source into red, green and blue beams.
 Those then pass through LCD displays containing the image and converge via another prism before passing through the projector’s lens.